NOTES: Synthetic Art: Re-Presentation In The Age Of The Hypernormal

 ‘Imagine this…’ (2019) This deepfake moving image work is from the ‘Big Dada’ series, part of the ‘Spectre’ project.
 Where big data, AI, dada, and conceptual art combine. .Artworks by Bill Posters & @danyelhau #spectreknows #privacy #democracy #surveillancecapitalism #dataism #deepfake #deepfakes #contemporaryartwork #digitalart #generativeart #newmediaart #codeart #markzuckerberg #artivism #contemporaryart

 When this artwork was released on Instagram last year it seemed to encapsulate – and give form to – public concerns & fears relating to powerful new forms of technology (in this case AI and Machine Learning) and the potential impacts they can have on people’s perceptions of reality.
-The video went viral and became the focus of global press interest, first with New York Times and then Washington Post, BBC, Guardian, Spiegel.
+The synthetic artworks went viral and became the focus of global press interest, first with New York Times and then Washington Post, BBC, Guardian, Spiegel.
 Le Monde, La Republica, Folha De S.Paulo and a quite frankly overwhelming amount more.
 The synthesised image of Mark Zuckerberg had caused a Boorstinian ‘pseudo-event’.

 Psuedo-event or not, there appear to of been some tangible, concrete impacts which to an advocate artist like myself, helps bring meaning into the practice.
 The head of Instagram Adam Mosseri, when asked during an interview with CBS News if the video would now be taken down due to Instagram’s first policy on deep fakes he said ‘no, the damage has been done’.
 The fact that Facebook, Instagram and Youtube were forced to provide unexpected – and contradictory – official responses to the public cemented the feeling that the artwork had indeed trolled the largest tech company on the planet – and its founder, but more importantly played a tangible role in policy change at Facebook.